PrestonRivera/GatorCLI/README.md

 # Gator CLI

-- A multi-player CLI tool for aggregating RSS feeds and veiwing the posts.
+- A multi-user CLI tool for aggregating RSS feeds and veiwing the posts.

+## Motivation

+I had a problem with keeping up with my favorite dev blogs.
+Having to switch between multiple browser tabs and manage notifications from different blog subscriptions was eating up 20-30 minutes of my day.

+As a developer who practically lives in the terminal GatorCLI brings all my favorite blogs to me.
+I'm able to quickly check blogs while coding without context-switching.
+I made it multi-user capable for people who work on a shared development server.
+A whole development team can use it independently with their own feed configurations.

 ## Prerequisites

 - Go version: go1.23.5
 - PostgreSQL version: 15.10

+# Quick Start

 ## Installation